nora-parpora/Buyabook/README.md

 If the user has chosen books from multiple sellers, individual emails would be sent.

 * Create a store app:
-A new app in the project/ model should be introduced as a individual store area for each seller which could be useful for bigger sellers as well as for filtering purposes.
+A new app in the project / model should be introduced as an individual store area for each seller which could be useful for bigger sellers as well as for filtering purposes.

 * Adding a category
 Create a category input request from a user to 'staff' members so that new categories could be added to the drop down menu.